plblum/jivs/README.md

       dataType?: string;
    }
    ```
- > All members of parameters, config, and arguments are <a href="#valuehostmembers">discussed below</a>.
+ > All members of parameters, config, and arguments are [discussed below](#valuehost-members).

 - `calc()` adds or modifies a CalcValueHost configuration.
 It does not support validators, but it can be chained with other ValueHosts.
-See <a href="#calcvaluehost">Using CalcValueHost</a> for more.
+See [Using CalcValueHost](#using-calcvaluehost) for more.

    calc(valueHostName, dataType, calcFn): ValidationManagerConfigBuilder